 Guests are allowed to use the spa until 2pm on check out day which would have made for a relaxing morning, but unfortunately as it was a working day I was back on the M6 before long.
 But it had been a lovely break from reality and I’m sure this hidden gem will be discovered by many more spa and hotel fans before long.

-Hotel information and how to book Hoar Cross Hall spa hotel
+Hotel information and book Hoar Cross Hall spa hotel

 Visit Hoar Cross Hall on Tripadvisor